coresmart/persistencejs/README.md

   for a particular object based on a property value (this is assumed to be unique), the callback function is called with the found object or `null` if it has not been found.
-* `EntityName.index(col1, col2, ..., colN)` creates an index on a column
+* `EntityName.index([col1, col2, ..., colN], options)` creates an index on a column
   of a combination of columns, for faster searching.
+If options.unique is true, the index will impose a unique constraint on the values of the columns.

 And of course the methods to define relationships to other entities: